IGassmann/IGassmann/README.md

-Product Engineer with 10 years of experience.
+Product Engineer with 11 years of experience.
 I started a career in software engineering at 16.
-I worked at a Swiss college for 4 years, building products from ideation to launch.
+I initially worked at a Swiss college for 4 years, building products from ideation to launch.

-Later on, I co-founded a US startup that went on to raise $1M.
+Later on, I co-founded a startup in the US that went on to raise $1M.
 I architected and built a scalable video platform API with paid subscriptions and hired our first employee.

-For the past 5 years, I’ve been building and shipping products at startups.
+For the past 6 years, I’ve been building and shipping products at startups.